 In cases like this, asking learners to consume too much formal eLearning, or sit through an instructor-led course, could actually make matters worse.

-For more on this idea, check out Nuts and Bolts: When Training Works by Jane Bozarth, in which she questions the ADDIE method for its presumption that training is required even before the performance problem is fully understood.
+In Nuts and Bolts: When Training Works by Jane Bozarth, she questions the ADDIE method for its presumption that training is required even before the performance problem is fully understood.
 Bozarth writes:

 “Many trainers and designers employing ADDIE begin with the assumption that there is a training problem, so they move right into analyzing the specifics, and then they design and deliver the instruction.
 There are lots of tools to support practitioners in the analysis phase, from skills checklists to task analyses.
 Few lead to asking, though, whether training is indicated at all.”